 Within Remix, give the exploit contract enough ETH to place the initial first guess (0.1 ETH), then push the button to call exploit().

 After the transaction is complete, bring up the attacking contract's address inside of Etherscan.
 Click on "Internal Transactions".
 You should see a series of transactions for all of the calls the attacking contract makes to the victim.
-Take a screenshot and include it in your lab notebook.

 Now that you've exploited one contract from another, it's now your turn to try.
 Lottery is similar to HeadsOrTails.
 To solve it, create a contract that programmatically calculates the winning combination to receive the balance of ETH in the victim contract.